Microservice-API-Patterns/MDSL-Specification/docs/servicecontract.md

 Endpoint types correspond to ports in the Hexagonal Architecture terminology.

-The notation used above is the [grammar language of Xtext](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html) (which close to that of antlr4).
+The notation used above is the [grammar language of Xtext](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html) (which is close to that of antlr4).
 The full MSDL grammar can be found [here](https://github.com/Microservice-API-Patterns/MDSL-Specification/blob/master/dsl-core/io.mdsl/src/io/mdsl/APIDescription.xtext).

 ## Example